mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Local DB: Part 1

-In this lesson, we are going to take a quick peek into a fundamental database and the old replication process-- our dear, sweet Local DB.
+In this lesson, we are going to take a quick peek into a *fundamental database and the old replication process -- our dear, sweet Local DB*.
 The minute we start our MongoDB, like I'm doing right now, there's a standalone node.
 And once I connect to that node, we can see two different name spaces, or databases, if you prefer.
 We have admin, which comprises all the Administration Data and where most of our administration commands like db.shutdownServer, for example, needs to be executed, or will be executed.

 And we have local.
 So let's jump into local for a second.
 And we can see that, in this instance, a standalone, all by itself, node.
 The local DB has only one collection-- startup.log.
 Nothing extraordinary so far, in that this startup_log only holds the start up log of this particular node, as the saying kind of leads to.
 So let's connect to our replica set instead and check out how these local do once we are in the replica set land.